 The Falconio-Lees murder/trial was later dramatised with a far more accurate accounting of the facts in the Australian tv movie Murder in the Outback (2007).

 Greg McLean and John Jarratt returned for Wolf Creek 2 (2013), which elaborates the saga of Mick Taylor with equal effectiveness and Mclean produced the later tv mini-series spinoff Wolf Creek (2016).
-Subsequently, McLean went onto direct the excellent killer crocodile film Rogue (2007) and the ghost story The Darkness (2016).
+Subsequently, McLean went onto direct the excellent killer crocodile film Rogue (2007), the ghost story The Darkness (2016) and The Belko Experiment (2016).
 McLean also produced the lab experiment amok film Crawlspace (2012).